 Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 CSU summer experiences for kindergarten through high school students include credit-bearing, academic, and sport programs.
 Teachers may explore sustainable teaching and the benefits of movement in the classroom.
 These programs are offered by many CSU departments and organizations hosting events on the Fort Collins campus.
-Contact information is provided for each.
+Contact information for each program is provided below.

 Please contact the department or organization offering the program for questions about joining email listservs, registration, cost, housing, transportation, and more.